stevob14/passivecash/index.md

 $496,601 – $622,050 | 35% | 20%
 $622,051+ | 37% | 20%

 From this, you can see that individuals making <=$40,000 and joint couples making <=$80,000 are tax exempt from qualifying dividends.
-If you want to avoid dividend taxes alltogether, investing in dividend paying stocks in a retirement account is the way to go.
+If you want to avoid dividend taxes altogether, investing in dividend paying stocks in a retirement account is the way to go.
 Retirement accounts such as a 401(k) and a Roth IRA are two such examples.
 Within these accounts, your dividends will grow tax free.
 If you were interested in investing in REIT funds, it may be ideal to hold these in a retirement account.
 However, there are some [advantages to holding REIT in a taxable account](https://seekingalpha.com/article/4158333-advantages-of-reits-in-taxable-account).

 There are some exceptions.
 For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
 VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66 and pays monthly.